brunch/typescript-brunch/README.md

 Or, do manual install:

 * Add `"brunch-typescript": "x.y.z"` to `package.json` of your brunch app.
-  Pick a plugin version that corresponds to your minor (y) TypeScript version.
+  Pick a plugin version that corresponds to your major.minor (x.y) TypeScript version.
 From version 1.7.0, this plugin requires version Brunch >=2.2.0.
 * If you want to use git version of plugin, add `"brunch-typescript": "git+ssh://git@github.com:baptistedonaux/brunch-typescript.git"`.